kirviz/swiftPackages/README.md

 - swiftClient imports swiftPackage directly in order to get the framework locally
 - anotherSwiftCient uses the real deal package through URL
 - (root) the real deal package, i.e. distributes the framework through URL
+- objcFramework is like swiftFramework and objcClient is like anotherSwiftClient